onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

-> "Our mental models thus tend to settle over time, and it takes progressively bigger and bigger shocks to shake them up." - [The Origin of Wealth, Eric D. Beinhocker](https://www.goodreads.com/book/show/22456.The_Origin_of_Wealth)
-^^ thus it is incredibly important that we give people the most accurate and functional models as early as possible - the most consequential and relevant ones.

-"Never doubt that a group of people can change the world.
-Indeed that is all that ever has." - Margaret Mead

 > "... the over-connected topology leading to what Kauffman coined a Complexity Catastrophe in his work on adaptive landscapes.
 Beyond a given threshold, the connectivity becomes more disruptive than catalytic to the playing out of adaptive potentials.
 Likely the reason evolution selects for, not against, scale-specific boundaries / membranes / flow regulating mechanisms that enable complex co-operation and the accretion of complex adaptive structure." - [Matthew Pirkowski](https://x.com/MattPirkowski/status/1845546271215616117)

-> "The purpose of the creation of God is the minimization of free energy." - [Joscha Bach](https://x.com/Plinz/status/1845687311637647842)